github/opensource.guide/activities/hello-world/index.md

 ## Create a Repository

 A **repository** is the basic unit of GitHub, most commonly a single project.
-They can contain folders and files -- whatever your project needs.
-Because most repositories contain a README, a file explaining the project, GitHub makes that an option when creating new repositories. _It also offers other common options such as a license file, but we can skip that for now._
+Repositories can contain folders and files, including images -- anything your project needs.
+Because we recommend including a README, or a file describing the project, in every repository, GitHub makes it easy to add one at the same time you create your new repository. _It also offers other common options such as a license file, but we can skip that for now._

 ### To create a new repository